cetra3/md-preview/README.md

 # Markdown Preview for Alfresco Share

-This module adds a markdown preview to Alfresco Share:
+This module adds a markdown preview and edit button to Alfresco Share:

 ![](markdown-preview.png)